 The ESC is required under the Electricity Industry Act 2000 (Vic) to determine one or more rates to be paid by electricity retailers to customers who feed-in renewable energy generation into the grid.
-In financial years 2018/19, 2019/20 and 2020/21 the ESC has published two minimum FiT rates:
+In financial years 2018/19, 2019/20, 2020/21 and 2021/2022 the ESC has published two minimum FiT rates:

-- A single flat-rate FiT - A time-varying FiT (with peak, shoulder and off-peak rates).
+- A flat-rate FiT - A time-varying FiT (with day, early evening and overnight rates).

-The ESC has engaged Frontier Economics to project Victorian wholesale electricity prices for 2021/22, to inform its determination of the FiT rates for 2021/22.
+The ESC has engaged Frontier Economics to project Victorian wholesale electricity prices for 2022/23, to inform its determination of the FiT rates for 2022/23.
 This report details our approach, considerations, methodology and results.

-Frontier Economics previously advised the ESC on Victorian wholesale electricity prices for 2019/20 and 2020/21 to inform the ESC's determination of FiT rates for those years.5 The methodology that we have adopted for this final report is the same as we used previously advising on wholesale prices.
+Frontier Economics previously advised the ESC on Victorian wholesale electricity prices for 2019/20, 2020/21 and 2021/22 to inform the ESC's determination of FiT rates for those years.5 The methodology that we have adopted for this draft report is the same as we used previously advising on wholesale prices.